Nonlinear quantum gates for a Bose-Einstein condensate: Quantum information processing with BECs

 We review different schemes in quantum computing with BECs.
 The main difference between these schemes lies in the encoding method of the qubit and the realization of the nonlinear quantum gate.
 In this subsubsection, our main references are Shi's 2001 study~\cite{shi2001}, Hecht's 2004 study~\cite{hecht2004} and Byrnes et al.'s 2012 study~\cite{byrnes2012}.

 We now describe Shi's 2001 study~\cite{shi2001}.
 The BEC localized in the symmetric double-well potential is used as a qubit.
 The pure state~$\ket0$ and~$\ket1$ correspond to condensate wave functions that are highly localized in the left and right well, respectively.
 The condensate wave function is described by a superposition of these two states.
-Single-qubit nonlinear quantum gates could be realized through Josephson-like tunnelling, and two-qubit nonlinear quantum gates could be constructed by putting together two double wells~\cite{shi2001}.
+Single-qubit nonlinear quantum gates could be realized through Josephson-like tunneling, and two-qubit nonlinear quantum gates could be constructed by putting together two double wells~\cite{shi2001}.
 Shi's study ignores self-trapping, which was understood later by Oberthaler et al.~\cite{albiez2005direct}.
 Self-trapping mitigates against this kind of single-qubit gate.

 In Hecht's thesis~\cite{hecht2004}, the BEC bound in a quasi harmonic potential with atoms with two internal levels is considered.
 The pure state~$\ket0$ and~$\ket1$ correspond two degenerate ground states and under certain conditions those ground states is separated from the excited levels by an energy gap.
-Single-qubit gates can be performed by exploiting the Zeeman effect, and two-qubit quantum gates can be performed by enabling tunnelling between two neighboring qubit systems.
+Single-qubit gates can be performed by exploiting the Zeeman effect, and two-qubit quantum gates can be performed by enabling tunneling between two neighboring qubit systems.

 Byrnes et al.'s 2012 study~\cite{byrnes2012} consider two-level BEC system, ``such as two hyperfine levels in an atomic BEC or spin polarization states of exciton polaritons.''
 The pure state~$\ket0$ and~$\ket1$ are represented as those two level.
-Single-qubit gates can be performed by Hamiltonian with Schwinger boson operators form, and two-qubit quantum gates can be performed by Hamiltonian which has the product of the Schwinger boson operators form.
+Single-qubit gates can be performed by Hamiltonian with Schwinger boson operators, and two-qubit quantum gates can be performed by Hamiltonian which has the form of the product of the Schwinger boson operators.